Unsere Lebensmittel verlieren Nährstoffe

 We cannot control how our vegetables are grown.
 But we can make informed decisions.

-Buy local and seasonal.
-Short transport routes mean more time for natural ripening in the field.
-A tomato from a local farmer in August has more nutrients than one flown in from Spain in February.
+Buy regional and seasonal.
+Short transport routes mean more time for natural ripeness in the field.
+A tomato that comes from a local farmer in August has more nutrients than one that was flown in from Spain in February.

 Buy from farmers who take soil health seriously.
 Regenerative agriculture, organic farming, targeted mineral buildup in the soil — these are the practices that promote nutrient density.

 Ask about the Brix value.
 Sounds unusual — but it will change.
 More and more farmers are measuring the quality of their harvest with a refractometer.
-Ask your farmers' market vendor.
+Ask your farmer's market vendor.
 The answer says a lot.
 Or measure it yourself.
-(Today I bought two types of tomatoes, one organic and one conventional, because I'm always curious and want to calibrate my own feelings.)
+(Today I bought two types of tomatoes, one organic quality and one conventional, because I'm always curious and want to calibrate my intuition.)

 Trust your palate.
-Intense color, firm bite, strong flavor — these are visible signs of nutrient density.
-The tomato that truly tastes like a tomato is usually the more nutrient-rich one.
+Intense color, firm bite, strong taste — these are visible signs of nutrient density.
+The tomato that really tastes like a tomato is usually the more nutrient-rich one.

-What this means for you as a farmer - what does this mean in practice for us gardeners too?
+What this means for you as a farmer – what does this mean in practice for us gardeners?

 The good news: nutrient density is not a coincidence.
 It is the result of targeted soil management and plant nutrition.

 The first step is measurement.
 If you don't know your Brix value, you can't improve it.
-A digital hand refractometer — such as the Anton Paar SmartRef (Austrian device, measuring range 0–85 °Brix, results in 2 seconds) or the proven ATAGO PAL-1 — is available for around 250–350 euros and provides information about the quality of your harvest in seconds.
+A digital hand refractometer — such as the Anton Paar SmartRef (Austrian device, measuring range 0–85 °Brix, results in 2 seconds) or the proven ATAGO PAL-1 — is available for around 250–350 Euros and provides information on the quality of your harvest in seconds.

 STEINKAFTGrünkraft Calcium mit Zeolith Blattdünger zur Blattvitalisierung

-The second step is the targeted supply of the plant with what it needs — in the form in which it can absorb it.
-Calcium, applied directly to the leaf as a fine spray, works immediately.
-It passes through the leaf pores, releases CO₂ for photosynthesis, and delivers calcium for cell formation — without the detour through the soil.
+The second step is to supply the plant precisely with what it needs — in a form it can absorb.
+Calcium, supplied directly to the leaf as a fine spray, works immediately.
+It penetrates through the leaf pores, releases CO₂ for photosynthesis, and provides calcium for cell development — without the detour through the soil.
 You can read exactly how Grünkraft Calcium works in this article.
-And in this article, the application of the calcite foliar fertilizer.
+And in this article, how to use calcite foliar fertilizer.

 The result is measurable.
 In weeks, not years.